the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 Note that if you choose to dereference the struct you must enclose it in parentheses before accessing fields.

 OK.
 But what are pointers good for?
 Go has strict pass by value semantics.
 When you pass a variable to a function the value is copied.
 If you want a function to modify an existing value you must pass it as a pointer.
 The called function will still get a copy of the pointer, but that copy of a pointer will point to the original value.
 Let's see it in action.
 First, passing a value as is to a function that changes it.
-The valu will change inside the function, but will not change the caller's value
+The value will change inside the function, but will not change the caller's value

 ```
 package main